 All forms of physical activity are known to protect against some and possibly all cancers.
 Research so far is strongest suggesting exercise is good for prevention of colon, breast, and endometrial cancers.
-We also know that physical activity protects against weight gain, overweight, and obesity.
-All three are risk factors for cancer, as well as diseases other than cancer, like diabetes.
+We also know that physical activity protects against diabetes and heart disease, which are also risk factors for cancer.

 And for those of us who might have a little vanity, physical activity helps to maintain a nice physique and muscle tone!

 Finally, and most importantly, is the positive attitude and self esteem that exercise helps to maintain.

 Physical Activity and Exercise: What’s the Difference?

 The difference between physical activity and exercise is pretty easy to understand.
 We define physical activity as daily activities that involve movement.
 They burn extra calories and include activities like dancing, raking leaves, walking, taking the stairs, etc.

 Exercise is a specific type of physical activity that includes planned, structured, and repetitive bodily movement done specifically to improve or maintain physical fitness.
 Brisk walking, swimming, and lifting weights are examples of exercise.